How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Couples, beach bums, nature lovers, adventure seekers

 Palawan has so much captivating natural beauty, from towering limestone cliffs and beaches with turquoise water to caves and rich marine life.
-No wonder travel magazines like Conde Nast¹ and CNN Travel² list Palawan as one of the world’s most beautiful islands.
+No wonder travel magazines like Conde Nast2 and CNN Travel3 lists Palawan as one of the world’s most beautiful islands.

-The most popular tourist destinations in Palawan are Puerto Princesa, El Nido, and Coron.
-Interestingly, El Nido won a spot in HuffPost’s recent list of the “50 Awesome Solo Travel Destinations to Visit” for its beautiful beaches and a wide array of boutique hotels and hostels offering wonderful opportunities to meet other solo travelers.
+Palawan’s most popular tourist destinations are Puerto Princesa, El Nido, and Coron.
+Interestingly, El Nido won a spot in HuffPost’s list of the “50 Awesome Solo Travel Destinations to Visit4 for its beautiful beaches and a wide array of boutique hotels and hostels offering excellent opportunities to meet other solo travelers.

 Many other hidden beaches on the island are also worth exploring.